EU keen to repair damage of Trump years

 He said Europe's bid for greater economic and military "self-reliance" was not designed to compete with US power, but to make the EU a more effective ally.

-But he also echoed the strategy paper in saying it would be impossible to reset the clock to pre-Trump days entirely.
+But he also echoed the strategy paper in saying it would be impossible to reset the clock to pre-Trump days.

 "The past few years [of Trump] were a bumpy road and we're not going to go back to where we were before," Borrell said.